pivotal/blog/content/post/Create_Regression_Tests_for_Greenplum_Database.md

 ## Conclusion

 It's not complicated to add new regression tests, and every new feature should be covered by tests.
-This also applies for most bugfixes.
+This also applies for most major bugfixes.

 If unsure, ask the following questions: